source-foundry/Hack-windows-installer/README.md

 - Double click `HackWindowsInstaller.exe`
 - If you see a *Windows protected your PC* message, click on `More info` and select `Run anyway`.
 This *Windows SmartScreen warning* can be safely ignored, the installer is virus and addware free (see VirusTotal report for each release)
 - Follow the installation instructions
+- At the end, the installer will request a reboot

 ## Installer Source